A domain name is like your address on the internet. There are billions of websites on the world wide web and you need an address to be found.

 The domain name is the address that users have to enter to be able to come to your website and access the different resources.
 You can have a domain and not do anything with it.
 But you can’t own a website that does not have a domain name.

-It is not that you have to understand how domain names work in order to get a website up and runnin.
-You can skip it as its for general information only.
+It is not that you have to understand how domain names work in order to get a website up and running.
+You can skip it as it’s for general information only.

-So you open a browser, type in some letters (with numbers and/or dash symbol sometimes) and after pressing enter it opens a new world of information on a particular topic or tells everything you need to know about a busines, even do online shopping.
-Those letters come together to make a domain name and the new world is a website.
+So you open a browser and type in some letters.
+After pressing enter it opens a new world of information on a particular topic or business information.
+Those letters are called domain names.

 Domains have levels and levels are based on their level in the DNS structure of the internet.
 Here are some examples

-So any domain that is before the TLD or ccTLD is the second level domain in the DNS.
-Our domain is wpcube.co.nz here .co is second level domain.
-You don’t have to have a second level domain now – we could have registered wpcube.nz
+So any domain that is before the TLD or ccTLD is the second-level domain in the DNS.
+Our domain is wpcube.kinsta.cloud here .co is second-level domain.
+You don’t have to have a second-level domain now – we could have registered wpcube.nz

 Looking at the hierarchy of Domain Name System, the one under the second level is the third level – wpcube.co.nz – wpcube is the third level domain in this instance.

-Sub domains are the ones that appear before the main name – blog.wpcube.co.nz – blog is a sub domain.
-There are free service providers like WordPress.Com who offer free blogs on a sub domain.
-For instance, yourname.wordpress.com – good to start a personal blog however I do not recommend it for businesses at all.
-Yet, I see many business who use free services and free sub domains.
+There are free service providers like WordPress.Com that offer free blogs on a subdomain.
+For instance, yourname.wordpress.com – is good to start a personal blog however I do not recommend it for businesses at all.

-There is also Internationalized country code top-level domain (IDN ccTLD) that are for non-Latin characters mainly Arabic and Chinese languages.
+There is also Internationalized country code top-level domain (IDN ccTLD) that is for non-Latin characters mainly Arabic and Chinese languages.